 Hi, it’s Burl with another early-80s slasher movie review for you!
 I have to tell you, there’s a certain sort of slasher movie I always enjoy, and those are the types with the blue cinematography!
-That is to say that night isn’t black as it is in so many movies – overly so, more often than not, in the case of slasher movies, where they often seem not to have been able to rent very many lights – but rather a bright, shiny blue!
+That is to say that night isn’t pitch black, as it is in so many such movies (overly black more often than not, as though they weren't able to rent enough lights), but rather a bright, shiny blue!
 A good example of this is The Prowler; another is Sorority House Massacre, and yet a third is the somewhat rare Whodunit!

 But the bluest of them all is Madman, which takes place entirely at night – no, not one second of daytime in this picture! – and gets a lot of mileage out of the almost otherworldly azure cast of the woodsy outdoors which are the domain of its lumbering, deformed antagonist, Madman Marz!
 It's worth noting too that under blue light, blood - at least fake blood anyway - looks practically black!

 I tend to categorize this sort of movie more than they perhaps deserve, you’ll notice, and elsewhere I’ve discoursed on slasher movies with and without Special Makeup Effects (“with” being generally superior of course), but here’s another division for you: movies whose maniacs are deformed and those who are not!
 Putting aside the slightly nasty suggestion that terrible injury or deformation makes you automatically homicidal, I’ll say that I usually prefer the maniacs to be a little on the grotesque side!
 Jason, Cropsy and the big guy from The Prey all qualify!
 And Madman Marz, whose nose has been bitten off, whose face was cleft in twain by an axe, and who wasn’t anybody’s dream date to begin with, fits that bill as well!
-Ha ha, imagine a Mount Rushmore with these guys on it!
+Ha ha, imagine a Mount Rushmore with those guys on it!